sohaveaniceday/wdi-project-2/README.md

 5. Creating a search function that successfully navigates the NYT Archive's eclectic metadata.
 Due to the sheer amount of data, our main goal was to successfully filter for tech and science-related articles.
 6. To style our page, we used a combination of Bulma, Sass and an Animations NPM package.

+### Division of work

+Working in a team for the first time on the course meant we had to work together to ensure we were able to deliver the product on time.
+This involved an extensive discussion at the beginning of the project to make sure everybody was onboard with the concept and understood the tasks involved.
+We then pair coded a lot of the initial set up of the project, including initialising React and getting our components in place.
+From there we used Trello to divide up the work and to communicate when tasks had been completed.
+My contribution to the project included creating the webpack, formatting the results, implementing the search form and filtering of the results to display relevant content - a tough task considering the inconsistent metadata that came with the API.

 #### Featured piece of code 1